mroman42/do/readme.md

-# A Magmadic Metalanguage for Causal Inference
+# A Magmadic Metalanguage for Probabilistic and Causal Inference

 Monadic bind is usually left-associative, but do-notations (e.g., Haskell's) are right-associative.
 This is an implementation of both left and right